Lab Manager, Psychology Department

 - Good interpersonal skills; readiness to work with others as part of a research team, help fix technological or scheduling issues.

 - Bachelor's degree

-- Bachelor's degree degree with major focus in Psychology, Neuroscience, or other health fields.
+- Bachelor's degree with major focus in Psychology or Neuroscience.

 2. Unexpected interruptions occur often and stress level is moderate to high.

 1. Ability to sit in front of a computer for an extended period of time.

 2. Occasionally required to move about the office/campus with the capability of transporting objects up to 20 lbs.

 Monday - Friday, 8:00 a.m. - 4:30 p.m. with occasional evenings and weekends as needed

 For best consideration, please submit your application materials by 4:00 p.m.
 (MST) on June 28, 2019